harshalslimaye/awesome-woocommerce/README.md

 - [WooCommerce Checkout Terms Conditions Popup] (https://wordpress.org/plugins/woocommerce-checkout-terms-conditions-popup/) - Opens terms and conditions in a pop up
 - [Order Delivery Date for WooCommerce] (https://wordpress.org/plugins/order-delivery-date-for-woocommerce/) - Allow the customers to choose an order delivery date on the checkout page
 - [WooCommerce Direct Checkout] (https://wordpress.org/plugins/woocommerce-direct-checkout/) - You can skip shopping cart page and implement add to cart button redirect to checkout page or you can redirect to other existing page
+- [Weight/Country Shipping for WooCommerce] (https://wordpress.org/plugins/oik-weightcountry-shipping/) - Adds per-country and weight based shipping cost calculation method to your WooCommerce store
+- [Minimum Purchase for WooCommerce] (https://wordpress.org/plugins/minimum-purchase-for-woocommerce/) - This plugin allows you to set up minimum purchase rules for products in your store

 ### Import And Export
 - [Woocommerce CSV importer] (https://wordpress.org/plugins/woocommerce-csvimport/) - Import products into WooCommerce